Philosophy: Global and Comparative Perspectives (BA)

 Programme outline

 Philosophy: Global and Comparative Perspectives is a three-year, English-taught bachelor’s programme.
 Mandatory subjects in the first year include World Philosophy courses on Greek and Roman Antiquity, Modern Europe, China, the Middle East and India.
 In each semester of that year there is also a Comparative Philosophy course: on Classical Readings in the first and Methodology in the second.
-Students can tailor the programme from the end of the second year and are expected to research and write a thesis to conclude the third and final year.
+You will be able to tailor the programme from the end of the second year according to your interests.
+In the third year you will do research and write a thesis to conclude your studies.

 Some of the courses